Microlocal Theory of Legendrian Links and Cluster Algebras: Diagrammatic Weave Calculus and Initial Cycles

-\begin{remark} We emphasize that the lattice $H_1(L\setminus T,\La\setminus T)$, or from a cluster theoretical viewpoint, the character lattice for the cluster $\mathcal{A}$-structure, does not carry a natural skew-symmetric form.
-It is the lattice $H_1(L,T)$ (or more generally, the character lattice for a cluster $\mathcal{X}$-structure) that carries a natural skew-symmetric form, which in turn defines the quiver for the (quasi-)cluster structure.
-This is why every cluster $\mathcal{X}$-variety is equipped with a natural log-canonical Poisson structure, which further admits a canonical quantization \cite{FockGoncharov_ensemble}. \end{remark}

-Finally, we conclude this section by noting that it is possible, and in many cases useful, to consider intermediate lattices $M$ and $N$ in between the lattices discussed above.
-Namely, we can consider sublattices $N$ of $H_1(L,T)$ which include $H_1(L)$, and dually quotients $M$ of $H_1(L\setminus T,\La\setminus T)$:
+It is possible to consider intermediate lattices $M$ and $N$ in between the lattices discussed above.
+Namely, we can consider sublattices $N$ of $H_1(L,T)$ which include $H_1(L)$, and dually quotients $M$ of $H_1(L\setminus T,\La\setminus T)$, as in the following diagram, where all horizontal arrows are dual lattices: